Great Science Fiction

 Remember too that character names can be an inadvertent source of comedy.
 Ixnys Zyxiz may look great on the page but if the reader can’t read it you’re in trouble.
 The same is true with names like Zorg or Gaxy – it’s difficult to take anyone seriously when their name is Ambassador Zorax, and science fiction films where the characters sport bizarre names typically fail.
 Miserably.

-Robert Grant is a filmmaker, screenwriter, critic and script consultant, based in London and one of the core team behind The London International Festival of Science Fiction and Fantastic Film.
+BIO: Robert Grant is a filmmaker, screenwriter, critic and script consultant, based in London and one of the core team behind The London International Festival of Science Fiction and Fantastic Film.
 He currently sits on the jury of the Arthur C. Clarke Award for Science Fiction Literature, the most prestigious science fiction award in the UK and serves as Literary Editor for SCI-FI-LONDON.com.
-Robert’s first book, Writing The Science Fiction Film (Pub MWP), is out now.
+Robert’s first book, Writing The Science Fiction Film (Pub MWP), is OUT NOW.

 For B2W offers and free stuff first, join my EMAIL LIST